-Events are registered with ArcGIS Pipeline Referencing in the ALRS Properties dialog box or by right-clicking the LRS Network in the Catalog window.
+Events are registered with ArcGIS Roads and Highways in the ALRS Properties dialog box or by right-clicking the LRS Network in the Catalog window.

 Events within the geodatabase

-In Pipeline Referencing, events are stored as feature classes within the same geodatabase as the LRS are managed as feature classes.
+Events within the same geodatabase as the LRS are managed as feature classes.
 ArcGIS Roads and Highways manages the shape of the event features based on the route, measure, and to and from dates.
 This provides increased performance in ArcGIS for mapping and spatial query of the event data.
 When registering an event that will be within the same geodatabase as the LRS, you can model the feature class in advance within the geodatabase with the LRS, have ArcGIS Roads and Highways create the new feature class for you within the geodatabase with the LRS, or copy the schema from another table or feature class to the new feature class created within the geodatabase as the LRS.
-Once an event is registered with Pipeline Referencing, any existing event records can be loaded using the Append Events geoprocessing tool.
-For more information on registering events, see Registering an event within the ALRS geodatabase.
+Once an event is registered with ArcGIS Roads and Highways, any existing event records can be loaded using the Append Events tool.
+For more information on events within the LRS geodatabase, see Registering an event within the LRS geodatabase.

 Once an event within the geodatabase is registered, ArcGIS Roads and Highways will manage the event moving forward.
 When edits made to a route have an impact on event measures via the event measure behavior configuration, the changes are made directly to the event feature class.
 When the event layer is refreshed in your map, which is automatically triggered by the ArcGIS Roads and Highways edit activity, you can see the updates immediately.

 Referent offset events

-Pipeline Referencing supports referent offsets being used to manage the location of events.
-When registering an event within the geodatabase with the ALRS, you specify a route ID and measure columns to inform Pipeline Referencing how to locate the events on the network.
+ArcGIS Roads and Highways supports referent offsets being used to manage the location of events.
+When registering an event within the geodatabase with the LRS, you specify a route ID and measure columns to inform Roads and Highways how to locate the events on the network.
 If your events also have referent columns configured, you can locate events based on an offset from the location of another entity.
-In some cases, that entity could be another event, point feature class, or X-Y coordinates.
+In some cases, that entity could be another event, point feature class, or x,y coordinates.
 For more information on referent offset events, see Storing referent and offset information for event location.